-Russian Foreign Minister Sergei Lavrov warned that Moscow will withdraw from an emergency international summit scheduled for Thursday in Geneva if Kyiv uses force in eastern Ukraine.
+Russian Foreign Minister Sergei Lavrov said Moscow will withdraw from an emergency international summit scheduled for Thursday in Geneva if Kyiv uses force in eastern Ukraine.

 Lavrov was questioned about the situation Tuesday during a visit to China.

-U.S. President Barack Obama warned his Russian counterpart Monday that Moscow will face further costs if its actions in Ukraine persist.
-He also urged the Russian leader to use his influence to persuade the pro-Moscow demonstrators to leave the occupied buildings in Ukraine's east.
+Western governments have accused Moscow of backing the protests in eastern Ukraine.
+U.S. President Barack Obama warned Russian President Vladimir Putin in a phone call Monday that Moscow will face further costs if its actions in Ukraine persist.
+He urged the Russian leader to use his influence to persuade the demonstrators to leave the buildings they have seized.